-- Our strategy will be delivered within the budget approved by the Authority. - For 2021/22 our planning assumption is that overall increases to PSAs charges will be limited to RPI. - Other income will increase according to the contracts in place.
-Changes in funding, such as for new services as they come on line, will be built into the budget once contracts are agreed. - Pay and non-pay inflation are included within the planned numbers. - We have approval for a core annual capital programme of £11.7m from 2021/22.
-We have aspirations for a broader capital programme where we continue work to identify funding.
-This broader plan would deliver capability enhancements to drive a step change in performance, delivery and efficiency.
+- Our strategy will be delivered within the budget approved by the Authority - For 2021/22 our planning assumption is that overall increases to PSA charges will be limited to RPI - EPSA/Other income will increase according to the contracts in place.
+Changes in funding, such as for new services as they come on line, will be built into the budget once contracts are agreed.
+Other income includes funding to be received from the Home Office for County Lines activity - Pay and non-pay inflation are included within the planned numbers - In addition to the core capital programme of £12.1m. the MTFP includes a further £5.7m of capital to fund a move of the main Birmingham location.
+The BTPA will fund this from cash reserves in 21/22 and will consider in December 2021 as to how these costs should be met longer term